harryrampr/Docker_Lamp_PHP_8.1.18_Template/README.md

 - Support for initial database dump
 - Persistent data on database container
 - Support for Unit Testing with Coverage Report
+- Support for NPM Package Manager
+- Tailwind 3 CSS

 #### Installation:

+1. Download or clone template from repository.
+If you decide to`clone`, you should also run`git remote remove origin`do detach from original repository.

-1. After downloading the template, go to PhpStorm Settings and select the `Default PHP Interpreter`.
-Also, setup `Composer` execs location.
+2. Go to PhpStorm Settings and select the`Default PHP Interpreter`.
+Also, setup`Composer`execs location.

-2. Update necessary info at `composer.json` file, then run `composer install`.
+3. Update necessary info at`composer.json`file, then run`composer install`.

-3. To configure the Docker LAMP, just copy sample `.env` files to new files without the "sample" prefix.
+4. To configure the Docker LAMP, just copy sample`.env`files to new files without the "sample" prefix.
 Then only make important changes to these files.

-    1. For `.env` file, most defaults should work.
+    1. For`.env`file, most defaults should work.
 If necessary replace values of:
         - `SERVER_HTTP_HOST_PORT`
         - `SERVER_HTTPS_HOST_PORT`
         - `DB_CONTAINER_HOST_PORT`